bairhys/prometheus-frigate-exporter/README.md

 This is a docker container that runs a Prometheus exporter for [Frigate](https://frigate.video/) stats.

-Tested with 0.12.0 and 0.13.0 Beta 5 Frigate docker images.
+Tested with 0.12.0 and 0.13.0 Beta 7 Frigate docker images.

+Exports from Frigate API:

+- Inference Speed
+- CPU and MEM process stats
+- Camera, detection and skipped FPS
+- Storage total, used and free
+- Device Temperature (Coral temp)
+- Event counter for each camera label

 [Docker Hub](https://hub.docker.com/r/rhysbailey/prometheus-frigate-exporter)